terraframe/geoprism-registry/README.md

 ## About
-The Geospatial Registry encompasses a collaborative framework for defining, accessing, and maintaining locations across countries and programs.
+The Geospatial Registry encompasses a collaborative framework for defining, accessing, and maintaining locations across countries and disease health programs.

 The Geospatial Registry will focus on the following high level functionality:
 * Defining and enforcing a specification for locations in the Geospatial Registry system.